Amy Dee, EdD

-Dissertation topic: Differentiation in the Work Sample: A Study of Preservice Teacher Practices
+George Fox University.
+Dissertation title: Differentiated Instruction in the Work Sample: A Study of Preservice Teacher Practice

 Master of Arts, Educational Administration

 Thesis Project: A Qualitative Analysis of the Hiring Processes for New Teachers: An Emphasis on Retention Including Restructuring

 Bachelor of Arts, Social Science with a concentration in Child Development

 Professional Experience: Higher Education

 Associate Professor: George Fox University, 2008-present